Spot-hinta-fi/Shelly/README.md

 ## Shelly scripts in this package

 ### Vesivaraaja
-For Finland, designed especially for water boiler heating during night and afternoon hours.
-NOTE!
-This does NOT always use the day's cheapest hours - use Minimal Heating script for maximum effiency.
+For Finland, designed especially for water boiler heating during night and afternoon hours if you have small boiler or use lots of water.

+### Vesivaraaja - Yösiirto
+Designed especially for water boiler heating in Finland, this script takes into account the day-night price difference for energy transfer.

 ### Pikakoodi
 For Finland, to use simple pre-defined rules, see https://spot-hinta.fi/pikakoodit/